Knowing the dangers of exposure to loud music

 So what can you do?

 Protect your hearing if you’re at a concert or festival.
-Wear ear plugs or ear defenders if you are near the stage or close to speakers.
+Wear earplugs or ear defenders if you are near the stage or close to speakers.
 Give your ears a rest by moving away from the stage at regular intervals.

-When listening to music though headphones, don’t have the volume at maximum.
-A good way to tell if your music is too loud is asking others if they can hear it.
+When listening to music through headphones, don’t have the volume at maximum.
+A good way to tell if your music is too loud is by asking others if they can hear it.
 If someone standing 2 feet away can hear the music on your headphones, then it’s loud enough to cause you hearing damage.

-If you find you turn up the volume to block out the outside noise, try noise cancelling headphones.
+If you find you turn up the volume to block out the outside noise, try noise-cancelling headphones.
 They cover the ear completely so you can’t hear other noise around you.
 This lets you listen to your music without distraction, at a safer volume.

 If you do suffer from muffled hearing or tinnitus you should see your GP or audiologist who can check to see if you have suffered any permanent damage.
 They can also advise you on any treatment needed.